 - Set the Content-Type as application/json.
 To do this click on the Header tab and provide the key value as shown in the below image

-Next, we need to provide the string value that we want to add into the string array.
+Next, we need to provide the string value that we want to add to the string array.
 We need to provide string value in the request body.
 To do so click on the body tab and provide the string value as shown below.

 Once you provided the string value in the request body, click on the send button which will issue a post request to the web API.
 In the same way, you can test the PUT and DELETE Requests.
 In this article series, we are going to use the tool Fiddler and Postman to test the services.